 Widely considered to be a legend in both poker and rummy, Stu Ungar was far from your ordinary World Series of Poker champion.
-The son of bookmaker and loan shark, Stu won his first Gin Rummy tournament at the age of 10 and dropped out of school to pursue gambling full-time.
+The son of bookmaker and loan shark, Stu won his first Gin Rummy tournament at the age of 10 and dropped out of school to pursue gaming full-time.

 Born in 1953, Stu Ungar was a talent child.
 He skipped the 7th grade in school and was earning 10s of thousands of dollars in gin tournaments throughout his early teens.
-Before he could finish the 10th grade, Stu’s father, who ran illegal gambling parlours in Manhattan, died.
+Before he could finish the 10th grade, Stu’s father, who ran illegal gaming parlours in Manhattan, died.
 Stu’s mother was poor of health and at the age of 13, Stu was the sole provider for the household.
-Of course, Stu was already a talented card player by this stage and he gambled his way to adulthood.
+Of course, Stu was already a talented card player by this stage and he played his way to adulthood.

-By the time he was 17, Stu was well on his way to legendary status in the underground world of New York gambling.
+By the time he was 17, Stu was well on his way to legendary status in the underground world of New York gaming.
 He eventually fell in with the Victor Romano crew.
 Yes, that Victor Romano – the famed card player and Genovese crime family soldier.
 Stu was a renowned sore winner and loser, but under Romano’s protection, he could play absolutely anyone.
 By the mid 1970’s, Stu Ungar was regarded as the best gin player in New York.

 “Imagine if Stu was a rival on Gin Rummy Super?
 Think you could best him!?”